UmbrellaZone/legal-docs/docs/privacypolicy/01main.md

 ## Some general notes about this Privacy Policy
-This website (plus all the websites and products {{company.name}} maintains) including its owners take a proactive approach to user privacy and ensure the necessary steps are taken to protect the privacy of its users throughout their visiting experience.
-We'll refer to all websites and products created and maintained by {{company.name}} as "Our websites and products" from hereon.
+All websites and products we maintain ("we" is the company {{company.name}} and its owners) take a proactive approach to user privacy and ensure the necessary steps are taken to protect the privacy of its users throughout their visiting experience.
+We'll refer to all those websites and products as "our websites and products" from hereon.